deweylab/CellO/README.md

 CellO (Cell Ontology-based classification) is a Python package for performing cell type classification of RNA-seq data.
 CellO makes hierarchical predictions against the [Cell Ontology](http://www.obofoundry.org/ontology/cl.html).
 These classifiers were trained on nearly all of the primary cell, bulk RNA-seq data in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).

+## Dependencies

+The Python package dependencies are described in ``requirements.txt``.
+These dependencies can be installed within a Python virtual environment in one fell swoop with the following commands:

+``
+python -m venv cello_env
+source cello_env/bin/activate
+pip install -r requirements.txt
+``

 ## Setup

 CellO requires some resources to run out-of-the-box.
 These resources can be downloaded with the following command: